sheikheddy/sheikheddy.github.io/_posts/2022-02-28-ReadCosts.md

 	- A query to the right person can answer your question faster and more accurately than randomly guessing with the search engine.
 Your time is not _infinitely_ less valuable than theirs.
 - Mechanical skill does matter.
 	- But you can get very far with easier investments into decision making, teamwork, and monitoring.

-- Prioritize one thing at a time.
+## Conclusion

----
+Prioritize one thing at a time.